Intro background

 What are the Lynn Street Cottages?

-The City of Columbia’s Housing Programs Division has been working alongside neighborhood and community members to redevelop the block of Garth, Sexton, Oak, and Lynn with affordable housing and improved infrastructure.
-The project includes the development of eight affordable owner-occupied homes with near net-zero energy usage design and universal design features.
-The Lynn Cottages development also coincided with the City’s creation of the Columbia Community Land Trust, which will ensure the homes remain affordable, owner-occupied, and well-maintained for generations to come.
+The City of Columbia has been working alongside neighborhood and community members to redevelop the blocks of Garth, Sexton, Oak, and Lynn with affordable housing and improved infrastructure.
+The project includes the development of eight affordable owner-occupied homes with near-net-zero energy usage design and universal design features.